 9. Deer cause Lyme Disease

 Lyme disease is an infection caused by a group of bacteria called Borrelia burgdorferi which are transmitted to humans following a bite from an infected Sheep tick Ixodes ricinus.
 Despite its name the Sheep tick will feed from a wide variety of mammals and birds.
 Bites from other ticks are possible, including the Hedgehog tick , Ixodes hexagonus, and the Fox and Badger tick, Ixodes canisuga.
 These ticks become infected during their larval and nymphal phases by feeding on the small mammals and birds which harbour the Lyme bacterium.
 Later in their development the infected nymphs and adults transfer the Lyme bacteria to the animals and people on which they feed.
 On the Isle of Wight there are over 30,000 Sheep and abundant small mammals and wild birds that can perform the role of a host for the Ixodid ticks and the diseases that they carry.
-Deer do not infect the ticks but it is the ticks that infect the deer!
+Deer are described as “incompetent hosts” for these Lyme disease causing bacteria and do not transmit the infection back to the ticks.

 *Native species (indigenous)